SauRaj401/web101/README.md

 # web101
-My first responsive webdesign using html and css only 2018
+My first responsive webdesign using html, css and javascript only.
+It has simple UI/UX design